bgachara/bgachara.github.io/posts/rust_ref.md

 ```
 ## Slices

-- a reference to a range of elements from a collection is called a slice
-- We use indexed expressions on a referenced collection to get a slice.
+- A reference to a range of elements from a collection is called a slice.
+We use indexed expressions on a referenced collection to get a slice.

 ```rust